sachit27/greenR/README.md

 - **Action class maps** — Top 5% intervention tiers at both block and hexagon scales
 - **3D Deck.gl dashboards** — Extruded neighborhood columns and hexagonal columns
 - **Interactive multilayer Leaflet** — Toggleable overlays of all analysis layers

+> **Runtime note:** For larger cities, `uh_decision()` can also take substantial time.
+Runtime depends on whether data are fetched online and on the cost of the full spatial workflow, including overlays, scoring, and visualizations.
+Local rasters and vector inputs can reduce download overhead, but the analysis still scales with city extent and resolution.

 ### Example 1: Full City (Online Mode)
 Run the complete UHI planting prioritization suite dynamically using purely online spatial data: